 4. River cruise

 To see Coimbra from another perspective, I recommend doing it from a boat.
 O Basofias run boat trips on the Mondego river and let you see the lovely sites of Coimbra from the water.
 It’s also a perfect, peaceful way to spend a sunny afternoon.

-The above can all be done at a leisurely pace in 2 days.
+The above can all be done at a leisurely pace in 2 days (or in 1 day at a rushed pace).
 If you have another day, and are interested in history, then you can take a day trip from Coimbra by a really easy public bus (or taxi) in about 20 minutes to the Roman ruins at Conimbriga.